 I use this sauce in:

-- Homemade meat sauce by adding 1-2 pounds of browned ground beef and serving over zucchini or shirataki noodles
+- Homemade meat sauce.
+Brown 1-2 pounds of ground beef and serve over zucchini or shirataki noodles

 - Zucchini Lasagna

 - Chicken Cacciatore (in place of the tomato sauce/paste/spices)